3rd Spring School

 In recent years, Lattice Boltzmann Methods (LBM) turned into an established numerical tool for computational fluid dynamic (CFD) problems and beyond.
 The simulation of complex multi-physical problems benefits strongly from the comprehensive mesoscopic modelling underlying LBM and establishes LBM besides traditional numerical methods.

-The expected attendees are Master and PhD students as well as researchers and developers from academia and industry, who seek to learn both, theoretical and practical aspects of LBM.
-As simulation is an interdisciplinary discipline, the spring school addresses to engineers, computer scientists, mathematicians, physicians and others.
-Based on their interest in CFD, this course provides a collaborative platform for LBM for developers and researchers.
+The expected attendees are developers and researchers, from industry and academia interested to learn theoretical and practical aspects of LBM.
+The spring school addresses e.g. engineers, computer scientists, mathematicians and physicists as well as Master and PhD students.
+The course level is beginners in LBM.
+Based on their interest in CFD, this course provides a collaborative platform for LBM, both for developers and researchers.

 Objective of the spring school

 This educational concept is probably unique in the LBM community and offers a comprehensive and personal guided approach to LBM.
-Participants also benefit from the knowledge exchange during poster session, coffee breaks and the excursion at the Mediterranean sea.
+Participants also benefit from the knowledge exchange during poster session, coffee breaks and an excursion.

 Lab room and requirements